Wigan snatch dramatic golden-point win at Hull KR

 Harry Smith missed the chance to win it with the conversion, as the scores finished level after 80 minutes.

-Lewis then hit the post with a drop-goal attempt before a piece of magic from French proved decisive as his blistering burst of pace and change of direction opened up the defence for him to set up Farrell for his hat-trick and the winning score.
+Lewis then hit the post with a drop-goal attempt to win it for the hosts before a piece of magic from French proved decisive as his blistering burst of pace and change of direction opened up the defence for him to set up Farrell for his hat-trick and the winning score.

+Hull KR remain third following this dramatic defeat with both teams next in action on Saturday 3 June in Magic Weekend at Newcastle United's St James' Park with the Robins facing Salford Red Devils before Wigan play Catalans Dragons.

 Hull KR: Ryan; C Hall, Opacic, Kenny-Dowall, R Hall; Lewis, Litten; Sue, Parcell, Hadley, Batchelor, Linnett, Minchella.